influitive/multiple_man/README.md

 - `fields` - Specify which fields you want to receive from the publisher.
 If this is blank, then any field that is published where your subscriber model has a corresponding `field=` method will be subscribed to.
+- `to` - If the model name on the publishing end differs from your model name, specify the name of the model from the publisher's perspective.
+- `identify_by` - If you want to identify this model by a different set of fields than what the publisher specifies, you can specify it here.
+For instance, you may have an `id` numeric field on the publisher, but the publisher also supplies a `uuid` field.
+You can specify `identify_by: :uuid` to override which field is used.
+Accepts either a single field or an array of fields.

+You can also remap fields within the subscriber, like so:

+    class Widget < ActiveRecord::Base
+      include MultipleMan::Subscriber
+      subscribe fields: {
+        id: :id,
+        name: :remote_name
+      }
+    end

+The keys in the supplied hash indicate the field name on the payload (i.e. the publisher side) and the values represent which local field you want to map them to.

 By default, MultipleMan will attempt to identify which model on the subscriber matches a model sent by the publisher by id.
 However, if your publisher specifies an `identify_by` array, MultipleMan will locate your record by finding a record where all of those fields match.